How To Tell When Someone was Last Active on Facebook

 - Select Availability under your image and toggle it to off.

-If you prefer to use Messenger Lite like I do, the process is similar:
+If you prefer to use Messenger Lite as I do, the process is similar:

 - Select the cog settings icon.